nickeldan/vanilla_squad/README.rst

 Shared and static libraries are built using make.
 Adding "debug=yes" to the make invocation will disable optimization and build the libraries with debugging symbols.

-The Makefile also contains the target README.pdf which is created from README.rst.
-The rst2pdf package is required.

 You can also include Vanilla Squad in a larger project by including make.mk.
 Before doing so, however, the **VASQ_DIR** variable must be set to the location of the Vanilla Squad directory.  make.mk will also add a target to the variable **CLEAN_TARGETS**.
 This is so that implementing